-However, I try to follow trends and recurring questions in the Facebook group.
+However, I try to follow trends and recurring questions in the chat forums.
 And IEP homebound keeps coming up again and again.
 And that bothers me, but more on that later.

-What is Homebound?
+What is IEP Homebound?

 IDEA does not specifically define homebound services and what they should look like.
 That is left up to the states.